2005 Campeón de Campeones

-The 2005 Campeón de Campeones was the 41st edition of the Campeón de Campeones, an annual football super cup match, and the 40th held in the professional era of Mexican football.
-The match-up featured UNAM, the winners of the Apertura 2004, and América, the winners of the Clausura 2005.
+The 2005 Campeón de Campeones was the 41st edition of the Campeón de Campeones, an annual football super cup match.
+(Note: The edition number was calculated based on figures provided by Goal.com, with the first Campeón de Campeones having been held in 1941–42.)
+The match-up featured Pumas, the winners of the Apertura 2004, and América, the winners of the Clausura 2005.
 It was staged over two legs.
 The first-leg was played on 23 July 2005 at Estadio Olímpico Universitario, Mexico City and the second-leg on 27 July 2005 at Estadio Azteca, Mexico City.

 América won the series 2–1 on aggregate, claiming their fifth Campeón de Campeones title.